pieteradejong/pieteradejong/README.md

 # Welcome.

-Hey, I'm Pieter (:us: + :netherlands:) and I'm a Software Engineer with a quantitative/math bent.
+Hey, I'm Pieter (:us: + :netherlands:) and I'm a Software Engineer with a strong quantitative/math interest.

 Born + raised in :netherlands:, then :arrow_right: Baltimore